Philosophy explores and critically examines the deeper meanings of human life and

 philosophy courses may be used to satisfy major requirements.

-in PHI 395 Junior Seminar or another 300-level philosophy course that calls for intensive
+395 Junior Seminar or another 300-level philosophy course that calls for intensive

 writing to satisfy the Upper Division Writing Requirement.
 Students who wish to satisfy